 3.4 A simplified approach for short-term or low-value leases

-A short-term lease is a lease that, at the date of commencement, has a term of 12 months or less.
+A short-term lease is a lease that, at the commencement date, has a term of 12 months or less.
 A lease that contains a purchase option cannot be a short-term lease.
-Lessees can elect to treat short-term leases by recognising the lease rentals as an expense over the lease term rather than recognising a ‘right of use asset’ and a lease liability.
+Lessees can elect to treat short-term leases by recognising the lease rentals as an expense over the lease term rather than recognising a right-of-use-asset and a lease liability.
 The election needs to be made for relevant leased assets on a ‘class-by-class’ basis.
-A similar election – on a lease-by-lease basis – can be made in respect of ‘low value assets’.
+A similar election – on a lease-by-lease basis – can be made in respect of leases for which the underlying asset is of low value (ie ‘low-value leases’).

 The assessment of whether an underlying asset is of low value is performed on an absolute basis.
 Leases of low-value assets qualify for the simplified accounting treatment explained above regardless of whether those leases are material to the lessee.
 The assessment is not affected by the size, nature or circumstances of the lessee.
 Accordingly, different lessees are expected to reach the same conclusions about whether a particular underlying asset is of low value.